Saint Anne Parish Church (Pagbilao): November 4, 2001

 The groundbreaking ceremony of the site of the proposed St. Anne's Belfry took place through the initiative of the PCEA headed by Teodoro M. Gatchalian, President.

 November 4, 2002

 A baptistry was installed and blessed by the Most Rev. Emilio Z. Marquez D.D.

 The Relic of St. Anne

 The Relic of St. Anne that was given by the Vatican arrived on July 11, 2004.

 The 3 Relics

 On September 5, 2007, the 3 relics of St. Monica, St. Anthony of Padua, and St. Francis of Assisi arrived on the church through the effort of Rev. Fr.
 Raphael V. Tolentino.

 September 9, 2008

 The 4th relic; the relic of St. John Ma.
 Vianney arrived.

 Her 50th Anniversary

 On 15 March 2008, the St. Anne Parish, under parish priest Rev. Fr.
 Raphael V. Tolentino, celebrated its 50th anniversary as a parish.
-The guest of honor was no less than the President of the Republic of the Philippines; Gloria Macapagal Arroyo.
-It is a very rare and unusual occasion that the President would grace an event like this.
+The guest of honor the President of the Republic of the Philippines; Gloria Macapagal Arroyo.